 We represent businesses and individuals that need help resolving income and payroll back tax issues.
 As some business owners may already know, IRS prioritizes employment tax issues and quickly assigns a revenue officer (elite and very experienced tax collectors) to employment tax matters.

-Many taxpayers have never heard of Enrolled Agents.
+Many taxpayers have never heard of IRS Enrolled Agents.
 An Enrolled Agent (“EA”) is a federally authorized tax professional.
 Attorneys and CPAs are licensed by states.
-“Enrolled” means to be licensed by the Federal Government, and “Agent” means authorized to appear in place of a taxpayer before the IRS.
-The Enrolled Agent designation dates back to 1884.
-EAs are admitted to practice before the Internal Revenue Service (IRS) by the Director of Practice, U.S. Department of the Treasury, Washington, D.C.
+“Enrolled” means to be licensed by the Federal Government, and “Agent” means authorized to appear in place of taxpayers before the IRS.
+We are authorized to represent taxpayers in all fifty states.

 Among the many services we offer, we also help with cases that have been transferred by the Internal Revenue Service (IRS) to the U.S. Department of Justice (USDOJ) to foreclose on federal tax liens.
 Once the case is transferred, USDOJ will file a lawsuit in District Court to begin the process of foreclosing on the tax liens (property seizures may follow).

 Our assistance extends but is not limited to helping with bank and wage levies, injured or innocent spouse relief, audits, IRS summonses, federal tax liens (FTLs), payroll tax issues, asset seizures, imminent business closures, USDOJ civil issues initiated by IRS, unfiled income and employment tax returns and other issues.